bytecodealliance/registry/README.md

 warg publish init hello
 ```

-This creates a new package in the `test` namespace with the package ID `hello`.
+This creates a new package in the `example` namespace with the package ID `hello`.

 A version of the package can be published by running: